Nevada’s Reid calls Trump ‘amoral,’ wants a Romney 2020 run

 The Nevada senator said he has also discussed potential bids with Minnesota Sen. Amy Klobuchar, California Sen. Kamala Harris and California billionaire Tom Steyer, who bowed out Wednesday.

-“Any of them would be good,” he said, adding, “That doesn’t mean that I’m going to be out beating the bushes for any one of them,” ahead of Nevada’s nominating caucus next year.
+“Any of them would be good,” he said, adding, “That doesn’t mean that I’m going to be out beating the bushes for any one of them” ahead of Nevada’s nominating caucus next year.

 Reid was asked whether Senate Democratic leader Chuck Schumer had been an effective replacement of the Nevadan.
 “I think the world of Chuck Schumer, and I would never, ever second-guess what he’s doing,” Reid said.